What is Submicron Homogenization?

 - Stability is improved while reducing the need for thickening agents

 - Submicron droplets in creams or lotions enhance the penetration of active ingredients and improve the protection characteristics of sunscreens

-- Multiple emulsions can be used for sustained release of additive ingredients over time
+- Multiple emulsions can be used for the sustained release of additive ingredients over time.

 The Quadro® HV-Emulsifier provides more process shear energy than a conventional rotor-stator mill, so submicron droplet size is easily achieved without the subsequent processing of a high-pressure homogenizer.
-Unlike colloid mills or valve homogenizers, the HV technology effectively creates a submicron emulsion from two separate liquid phases in a single step.
+Unlike colloid mills or valve homogenizers, the HV technology effectively creates a submicron emulsion from two separate liquid phases — for example, the homogenization of oil in water — in a single step.
 This means that the traditional setup of a rotor-stator mixer feeding a valve homogenizer can now be replaced with one machine — the Quadro® HV-Emulsifier — while increasing productivity and reducing cost.